 Siri Graff Leknes

 My current and previous research projects revolve around the subjective hedonic feelings associated with rewards and punishments, social reward, and individual differences in the subjective experience of pain and pleasure.
 The research techniques I use include psychopharmacological studies, functional magnetic resonance imaging (fMRI) and psychophysical investigations using self-report and autonomic measures.
 My research has implications for treatment of alcohol and drug addiction, chronic pain and other mental and physical health problems.

 Higher education and employment history

-- I am a cognitive neuroscientist, working as a Research fellow at the Department of Psychology.
+- I am a cognitive neuroscientist, working as a Research fellow at the Intervention Centre, Oslo University Hospital.

 - From 2008-2010 I worked as a postdoc at the universities of Gothenburg and Oslo, mentored by Professors Håkan Olausson and Bruno Laeng.